 |Kelly Bayer Rosmarin||no||no||no||no||yes||yes||no||no||2|

 On this scorecard, the nominee who meets the most number of criteria, is Foster with a score of 5 (or 62.5%).

-A group of five satisfy four criteria (50%): Carrozzi, Griggs, Moulis, Nogarotto and Reid.
+A group of four satisfy four criteria (50%): Carrozzi, Griggs, Moulis and Nogarotto.

-A further three candidates meet three (37.5%) of the qualifications criteria: Bailes, Conroy, Nikou and Shield, while three (including existing Board members) meet two criteria: Norquay, Rendell and Rosmarin.
+A further four candidates meet three (37.5%) of the qualifications criteria: Bailes, Conroy, Nikou, Reid and Shield, while three (including existing Board members) meet two criteria: Norquay, Rendell and Rosmarin.
 The other existing Board member, Murray, meets one criterion.